wso2/docs-is/en/docs/guides/identity-lifecycles/configure-user-stores-for-scim1.1-based-inbound-provisioning.md

 - `urn:scim:schemas:core:1.0:meta.lastModified`
 - `urn:scim:schemas:core:1.0:id`

-Unless your user store is a JDBC user store or the embedded LDAP (that comes with IS), you need to map how these values are stored in your user store.
+Unless your user store is a JDBC user store
+, you need to map how these values are stored in your user store.
 This mapping can be done using the claim mapping setup in the Identity Server.
 This mapping can be done in the claim mapping setup in the Identity Server.
 You can find Active directory specific claim